seanjib/Assignment-1/README.md

 people <- 5
 print(bioinformatics + is + for + cool + people)
 ```

-First run the code as it is shown above so you can see the error message.
-Then fix the code so that it calculates and prints the sum of the five integers.

 6. An ecologist is studying the effects of ambient temperature on nematode worm development.
 Her strategy is to place the worms in small boxes and then to place these boxes under different levels of heat exposure in her lab.
 In total, she has 341 worms.
 Write code that performs the calculations described below and prints each answer.